timescale/docs/mst/failover.md

 write to a read-only replica server.
 When a master server fails, the standby replica server is automatically promoted as master.
-If you manually created a read-only replica service, then if a master server fails, the read-only replica services are not be promoted as master server.
+If you manually created a read-only replica service, then if a master server fails, the read-only replica services are not promoted as master servers.

 The two distinct cases during which failovers occur are: